-Washington is one of only two states in the country that has legalized the use of recreational marijuana.Charged with a crime in Washington?
+Washington is one of only a small number of states in the country that has legalized the use of recreational marijuana.Charged with a crime in Washington?
 Call now.
 (888) 246-5778.

 But this doesn’t mean marijuana is completely unrestricted.
 On the contrary, it is still tightly regulated and controlled.